 Proton Therapy for Thyroid Cancer

-California Protons’ intensity-modulated pencil beam scanning technology is a highly precise form of cancer radiation treatment that enables our doctors to selectively target thyroid tumors with high-dose radiation within this sensitive and intricate area.
+California Protons’ intensity-modulated pencil beam scanning technology is a highly precise form of thyroid cancer radiation treatment that enables our doctors to selectively target thyroid tumors with high-dose radiation within this sensitive and intricate area.

-Compared with older passive-scattering proton therapy treatment, our pencil beam scanning technology precisely delivers radiation treatment for thyroid cancer within 2 millimeters and with the utmost care.
+Compared with older passive-scattering proton therapy treatment for thyroid cancer, our pencil beam scanning technology precisely delivers radiation treatment for thyroid cancer within 2 millimeters and with the utmost care.
 We can attack tumors layer by layer and minimize harmful exposure to surrounding healthy tissue and organs.
 This is important for thyroid cancer patients as they typically require high doses of radiation.
 Radiation to healthy tissues around the tumor can affect your ability to speak, eat, taste and swallow, and can also alter your appearance either temporarily or permanently.
 The reduction of radiation-related toxicity also increases the likelihood that patients can complete treatment with fewer interruptions or delays.

 What We Treat